What is cPTSD?

 At the same time, physicians and psychiatric providers can prescribe medications that target the physiological symptoms of trauma, such as chronic anxiety, hypervigilance, nightmares, and insomnia.
 For many people, symptom relief through medication creates the stability needed to engage more effectively in therapy.
 These approaches are not competing—they are often most effective when used together.
 If you’re unsure where to start, consider reaching out to either a licensed mental health provider or your primary care physician to discuss your symptoms and explore a coordinated plan of care.

-At the same time, there is no point at which you are “too far gone” to benefit from care.
+Also, there is no point at which you are “too far gone” to benefit from care.
 Even if you’ve been living with these symptoms for years, meaningful change is still possible.
 Research on complex PTSD continues to evolve, and trauma-informed care has expanded significantly in both depth and effectiveness.
 Today, providers can offer a wider range of evidence-based and integrative approaches tailored to your specific experiences.

 If you’ve been managing this on your own, consider this your invitation to take the next step.
 Whether that means scheduling a consultation with a trauma-informed therapist, speaking with your physician about symptoms, or simply learning more about your options—movement matters.
 You don’t have to keep navigating this alone.